hsseung/OpticLobe.jl/README.md

 - `alltypes` - All cell types in the dataset

 ### Connectivity Matrices

+All connectivity matrices are `NamedArray` objects that can be indexed by either position or name using `Name()`.
+For example, `W[Name(720575940599333574), Name(720575940620875399)]` or `Wtt["Tm1", "Dm3v"]`.
+The core connectivity data is stored as synapse counts (`Int32` values) representing the number of synaptic connections between neurons.

+**Cell-to-cell connectivity:**
-- `W` - Cell-to-cell synaptic weight matrix (sparse, ~130K × 130K cells)
+- `W` - Full synaptic weight matrix (sparse, ~130K × 130K cells) where `W[i, j]` is the number of synapses from neuron `i` to neuron `j`.
+Use this for analyzing connections between specific individual cells.

-- `Wtt` - Type-to-type connectivity (aggregated synapses)
+**Mixed cell/type connectivity:**
+These matrices aggregate connectivity between individual cells and cell types, useful for analyzing how specific cells connect to functional groups or how types connect to individual cells:
-- `Wct` - Cell-to-type connectivity
+- `Wct` - Cell-to-type connectivity (cells × types): `Wct[cellid, typename]` gives total synapses from that cell to all cells of that type
-- `Wtc` - Type-to-cell connectivity
+- `Wtc` - Type-to-cell connectivity (types × cells): `Wtc[typename, cellid]` gives total synapses from all cells of that type to the target cell

+**Type-to-type connectivity:**
+Matrices that summarize connections between cell types:
+- `Wtt` - Type-to-type connectivity: `Wtt[pretype, posttype]` gives total synapses from all cells of the presynaptic type to all cells of the postsynaptic type
-- `infraction`, `outfraction` - Normalized connectivity fractions
+- `infraction`, `outfraction` - Normalized connectivity fractions (0-1 scale): `infraction[pretype, posttype]` shows what fraction of the postsynaptic type's inputs come from the presynaptic type; `outfraction[pretype, posttype]` shows what fraction of the presynaptic type's outputs go to the postsynaptic type
-- `inmean`, `outmean` - Mean synapses per cell by type
+- `inmean`, `outmean` - Mean synapses per cell by type: `inmean[posttype]` gives the average number of input synapses per cell of that type; `outmean[pretype]` gives the average number of output synapses per cell of that type

 ### Cell Type Assignment

+Boolean matrices that encode which cells belong to which types.
+These sparse matrices enable efficient filtering and selection of cells by type membership:

-- `A` - Boolean matrix: cells × all types
+- `A` - Boolean assignment matrix (cells × all types) where `A[cell, type]` is `true` if the cell belongs to that type
-- `Ai` - Boolean matrix: cells × intrinsic types only
+- `Ai` - Subset of `A` containing only intrinsic types (cells × intrinsic types), useful for optic lobe-focused analyses

 ### Type Hierarchies

+The visual system types are organized in a three-level hierarchy: **classes** → **families** → **individual types**.
+This hierarchical organization reflects functional and anatomical relationships:

-- `class2families` - Visual classes to type families mapping
+- `class2families` - Maps 5 visual classes ("receptor", "columnar", "interneuron", etc.) to their constituent type families
-- `family2types` - Type families to individual types mapping
+- `family2types` - Maps type families ("Tm", "Dm", "R7-8", etc.) to individual cell types within each family

 ## Useful Functions

 ### Analysis Functions

+Basic functions for exploring connectivity patterns and cell properties:
 - `toppre(celltype, n)` - Top n presynaptic partners of a cell type
 - `toppost(cellid, n)` - Top n postsynaptic partners of a cell
 - `type2ids(typename; side="right")` - Get all cell IDs belonging to a cell type